Connect with us to find out how R&D Tax Credits can boost your organization’s performance.

 Under the regular method, the credit is equal to 15% of the excess of the qualified research expenses over the base amount, plus 24% of the basic research payments.

-Learn more about California's R&D Tax Credit law here.
+Learn more about California's R&D Tax Credit law or see if improving products and processes will help you pass the 4-part test.

 R&D Tax Credit Available: